ogdendavis/saratogaspringsdoodles/src/cms/dogs/skye.md

 birthdate: 2022-12-27T07:00:00.000Z
 gender: f
 ---
 S﻿kye is a gorgeous sweet little girl.
 She lives with an amazing guardian family the Bunkers and goes to the dance studio where her mom works all the time.
-I am excited to pair her with my boy Kobe in 2024
+She has the sweetest puppies with the best temperaments and coats!

 Weight: 28

 Genetic clear of everything including both types of DM, PRA, VWD

-Carries: atat, kyky, cd/cd, Ee, BB, I/I, F/IC, -/- curl, n/n parti
+Carries: atat, kyky, cd/cd, Ee, BB, I/I, F/IC, -/- curl, SS

 OFA Hips: Good